Roaabdl/RoaaBouabdellaoui/README.md

 Profil GitHub de Roaa Bouabdellaoui — Étudiante en ingénierie SI
 ## 👋 Hi, I'm Roaa

-🎓 Engineering student in **Information Systems**, with a strong focus on **data, system design, and architecture**.
-I work on projects that combine **data processing, software engineering, and structured system thinking**, and I’m currently expanding my skills toward **cloud, security, and AI**.
+I'm an **Information Systems engineering student** currently completing my degree through a **work-study program**.
+I’m passionate about **data, system design, and software architecture**, and I enjoy working on projects where I can combine **practical coding, problem-solving, and system thinking**.

+I’m always exploring new technologies, and right now I’m expanding my skills in **cloud computing, security, and AI**, while applying what I’ve learned in my projects.

 ---

-## 🧭 Main Areas of Interest
+## 🧭 What I Do

-- Information Systems Design & Architecture
-- Data Engineering & Big Data
-- Software Engineering (Object-Oriented Design)
-- Data Analysis & Decision Support Systems
+During my studies, I’ve focused on building **realistic systems** that solve practical problems, from **data pipelines** to **full applications with user interfaces**.
+I like to understand not only **how a system works**, but also **why it works that way**, and how each component fits into the bigger picture.

 ---

-## 🚀 Highlighted Projects
+## 🚀 Featured Projects

-### ⚡ Impact of Weather on Electricity Consumption
+### ⚡ Weather & Electricity Consumption Data Pipeline (Individual)
-**Data Pipeline Project (Individual)**
-- Design and implementation of a data pipeline to analyze the influence of weather conditions on electricity consumption
-- Data processing, transformation, and analysis
+A data pipeline project analyzing how weather affects electricity usage.
+- I designed the **data flow from ingestion to analysis**
-- Focus on data flow, consistency, and analytical insights
+- Worked on **cleaning, transforming, and structuring the data**
+- Learned to balance **data reliability and performance**

-**Technologies:** Python, SQL, Data Processing, Airflow (concepts)
+**Tech:** Python, SQL, Airflow (concepts)

 ---

-### 🏨 Hotel Chain Management System
+### 🏨 Hotel Chain Management System (Individual)
-**Java / JavaFX – Individual Project**
-- Full-featured application for managing hotels, rooms, clients, reservations, invoices, and user roles
+A full application in Java/JavaFX to manage hotels, rooms, clients, reservations, invoices, and user roles.
-- Clear layered architecture (model, services, user interface)
+- Built with **clear layered architecture**: model, services, and user interface
-- Strong emphasis on business logic, object-oriented design, and system consistency
+- Focused on **business logic, OOP design, and system consistency**
+- Designed dashboards for **different user roles**

-**Technologies:** Java, JavaFX, OOP, MVC-inspired architecture
+**Tech:** Java, JavaFX, OOP

 ---

-### 📅 Timetable Management Application
+### 📅 Timetable Management Application (Team Project)
-**Java – Team Project**
-- Application allowing timetable visualization for students and teachers
+A Java application to display timetables for students and teachers.
-- Role-based views and structured data handling
+- Developed **role-based views** and structured data handling
+- Learned **collaboration in a team setting**

-**Technologies:** Java, IntelliJ I
+**Tech:** Java, IntelliJ IDEA

+---

+## 🛠️ Skills

+**Languages:** Python, Java, SQL, C, JavaScript, PHP
+**Web & UI:** HTML, CSS, JavaFX
+**Data & Big Data:** Data pipelines, analysis, Airflow (concepts), Cassandra
+**Systems & Tools:** Git, GitHub, Object-Oriented Design, Information Systems Architecture

+---

+## 📚 Learning & Growing

+Currently expanding knowledge in:
+- Cloud Computing & Security
+- Artificial Intelligence
+- Business Intelligence methods and tools
+- Advanced Information Systems Architecture

+---

+## 📫 Connect with Me
+- GitHub: **@rawabof**